comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

  Preliminaries
 ===============

-In this preliminary section we revise a few key linear algebra concepts that will be used in the rest of the course, emphasising the column space of matrices.
+In this preliminary section, we revise a few key linear algebra concepts that will be used in the rest of the course, emphasising the column space of matrices.
 We will quote some standard results that should be found in an undergraduate linear algebra course.